WHILE THE KIDS ARE AWAY THE FIRE PROTECTION MUST STAY

 Educational facilities typically require fire alarm systems.
-Small facilities that are no larger than 1,000 square feet, with a single classroom, and located further than 30 feet from another building can be without fire alarms.
+Small facilities that are no larger than 1,000 square feet, with a single classroom, and located further than 30 feet from another building, however, can be without fire alarms.
 For example, this includes mobile or portable buildings that are utilized as classrooms and spaced 30 feet from the school and other mobile classrooms.

 FIRE SPRINKLER SYSTEMS

-Our team at VFS Fire & Security Services is equipped to help with your unique fire safety needs.
+Our team at VFS Fire & Security Services is equipped to help support your unique fire safety needs.
 We firmly believe in building long-lasting relationships with our clients.
 From planning to implementation to testing and maintenance, our services are always tailored to meet our clients’ specific needs.

 Read on for tips on how to use summer vacation as a tool to get your fire safety up to par, then get in touch with our team today.